Categories

 TechCrunch - Artificial Intelligence

-- Harvard dropouts to launch ‘always on’ AI smart glasses that listen and record every conversation
+Mitti Labs is working with The Nature Conservancy to expand the use of climate-friendly rice farming practices in India.
+The startup uses its AI to verify reductions in methane emissions. - Harvard dropouts to launch ‘always on’ AI smart glasses that listen and record every conversation

 2025-08-20